DaPortlyJester/mentoring_account/README.md

 ### AWS OIDC Federation

-Maintains AWS OIDC Federation for Github Actions across Repos / Accounts
+Maintains AWS OIDC Federation for Github Actions in this account.

-* This repository must stay private
-* This repository will control access for other repositories to AWS
+* Github OIDC provider
 * Credentials MUST never be added to this repository.

 ## Reference Information